 Information in English

-From Januari 1 2009 a new ordinance (SFS 2008:834) on producer responsibility for batteries is in force in Sweden.
-This law means that every battery producer is obliged to collect all spent batteries through providing one or more suitable national collection systems.
-This new law is the Swedish implementation of directive EG 06/66 with the same requirements all over Europe.
-The Swedish EPA - NaturvÃ¥rdsverket - is overseeing the implementation of this new law.
-NaturvÃ¥rdsverket has been given authority to advice on further details on parts of the new law.
+January 1st 2009 a new regulation (SFS 2008:834) on producer responsibility for batteries was enforced in Sweden.
+In short it states that battery producers are obliged to collect all spent batteries through providing one or more suitable national collection systems.
+This law is the Swedish implementation of the EG Directive 06/66 with the similar requirements all over Europe.
+The Swedish EPA – Naturvårdsverket – is overseeing the implementation of the EG Directive.
+Naturvårdsverket has been given authority to advice on further details on parts of the new rules.

-The lead acid industry has through the company BlyBatteriRetur created a nation wide and very cost efficient system, which meets all the requirements of the law.
+The lead acid industry has through the company BlyBatteriRetur created a nationwide and very cost efficient system, which meets all the requirements of the law.
 This company shall develop, provide and manage a collective collection system for lead acid batteries, following the requirements of the law.
 BlyBatteriRetur is owned by the more important battery companies in Sweden as well as by the trade organisation SWEBATT.

 On producer responsibility